carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 ## Measuring Performance of the Serial Solution

-The stochastic method used to estimate &#960; should converge on the true value as the number of random points increases.
+The stochastic method used to estimate π should converge on the true value as the number of random points increases.
 But as the number of points increases, creating the variables `x`, `y`, and `radii` requires more time and more memory.